 As of 2023, the market share of passively managed equity funds has risen to 45 percent according to Bank Of America.
 For passively managed bond funds, the market share is roughly 25 percent.
 The market share gains will likely continue.

-Let’s look at some active versus passive investing performance in equities and fixed income over the past 10 years.
-You’ll be shocked at the results.
+Let's look at some active versus passive investing performance in equities and fixed income over the past 10 years.
+The results are shocking!

 Active Versus Passive Investing Performance